mabelzhang/ros1_bridge_sandbox/README.md

 # Bridge a custom message type

 This example demonstrates how to bridge communication between publisher and subscriber across ROS 1 and ROS 2, for a custom message type.

-Run the Docker container.
-If you do not have Docker installed, you can still follow the instructions below after cloning this repository manually.

 ## Set up shells and compile packages